indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualFirewall/FirewallInstances/ConfiguringAlerts.md

 ## Adding an Alert

-To create or add alerts, click the **Create Alert** button.
-The Create Alert window opens.
+To create or add alerts, click the **CREATE ALERT** button.
+The following window appears:

 ![Creating Alert](img/CreatingAlert.png)